 I can vouch for it personally.
 In 2019 I made my own cross-country journey, still a highlight of my bike travel résumé.
 In 2021 I set out again traveling south to north, border-to-border between Mexico and Canada, for a more wild and rugged journey along the continental divide.
 I’m a born-and-raised Californian, and I absorbed more of my country during these summer journeys than I had in my whole life prior.

 If you’re in the planning stages of a cross-country adventure, or even if the idea is just starting to tickle your fancy, these important tips – based on my own experience and that of other cross-country cyclists – will get you one step closer to making it happen.
 And you definitely should make it happen.

 Choose Your Route Carefully

 America, as you may know, is a really big place.
-There isn’t just one bicycle route across America; there are nearly infinitely many!
+There isn’t just one bike route across America; there are nearly infinitely many!
 Of course, some routes are better than others due to traffic and road conditions, and a few are well-traveled classics.
 The best route for you will depend on which season you’re able to ride in, what kinds of terrain you want to experience, whether you like pavement or gravel, and how comfortable you are riding in traffic.

-Any discussion of long-haul US bike routes has to start with the Adventure Cycling Association.
+Any discussion of bike routes across America has to start with the Adventure Cycling Association.
 They’ve developed an incredible network of routes offering the security and community of bike-friendly businesses, top-notch maps, and well-trodden (well-pedaled?) paths.